-The combined length of the double line and leader shall not exceed 6.1 meters (20 feet) in line classes up to and including 10 kilograms (20 pounds) and 12.19 meters (40 feet) in line classes over 10 kilograms (20 pounds) for saltwater species.
+The combined length of the double line and leader shall not exceed 6.1 meters (20 feet) in line classes up to and including 10 kg.
+(20 lb.) and 12.19 meters (40 feet) in line classes over 10 kg.
+(20 lb.) for saltwater species.
 The combined length of the double line and leader shall not exceed 3.04 meters (10 feet) for freshwater species.

-Illustrated Guide to Equipment Regulations

-Natural Baits and Artificial Lures
+Illustrated Guide to Equipment Regulations Natural Baits and Artificial

-LEGAL if eyes of hooks are no more than 45.72 centimeters (18 inches) apart in baits and no more than 30.45 centimeters (12 inches) apart in lures.
+LEGAL if eyes of hooks no more than 45.72 centimeters (18 inches) apart in baits and no more than 30.45 centimeters (12 inches) apart in lures.
 ILLEGAL if eyes further apart than these distances.